WELCOME TO THE ROCKMASS WEBSITE

 6. Combination of RMR, Q and RMi classification systems

 In two papers Comparing the RMR, Q and RMi classification systems, a Comparison on the RMR, Q and RMi systems is presented in Part-1 and Part-2.
-Shorter versions are presented in the papers ‘Combining the RMR, Q and RMi classification systems‘ and in a Technical note
+Shorter versions are presented in the papers ‘Combining the RMR, Q and RMi classification systems‘ and in a Technical note.

 An overview of the input parameters used in the RMR, Q, and RMi systems are presented here.

-computer spreadsheet has been worked out where the RMR, Q and RMi values are calculated independently by combining the input parameters as described in the papers mentioned above.
+A computer spreadsheet has been worked out where the RMR, Q and RMi values are calculated independently by combining the input parameters as described in the papers mentioned above.

 See also references on classification systems.